kj0317/HandyHeaderHacker/README.md

       -h, --help Show this help message and exit
-      -s, --securechecks Inspect only headers related to HTTPS on target -xf, --xframeoptions  Inspect only the X-Frame-Options header on target -xx, --xxssprotection Inspect only the X-XSS-Protection header on target -xc, --xcontenttypeoptions Inspect only the X-Content-Type-Options header on target -g, --general Inspect general headers on target -c, --cookies Inspect cookies on target
+      -s, --securechecks Inspect only headers related to HTTPS on target -xf, --xframeoptions  Inspect only the X-Frame-Options header on target -xc, --xcontenttypeoptions Inspect only the X-Content-Type-Options header on target -g, --general Inspect general headers on target -c, --cookies Inspect cookies on target